Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 ::::::::::::::::::::::::::::::::::::: objectives

+- Create a GitHub Project Board to manage issues
+- Add backlog items to the Project Board
 - Describe the key principles and approaches to estimation [t-shirt estimation]
 - Apply MoSCoW with a client to prioritise items in a product backlog
 - Create questions for clarification needed from the client